launchflow/launchflow/README.md

 ### Services - [Docs](https://docs.launchflow.com/docs/concepts/services)

-Services allow you to deploy websites, APIs, background workers and other types of applications to your cloud account with minimal setup.
+Services allow you to deploy APIs, web apps, background workers and other types of applications to your cloud account with minimal setup.

 > [!NOTE]
 > LaunchFlow is not just for deploying Python apps.
 The Python SDK is used to define your infrastructure in code, but you can deploy any application that runs on a VM, container, or serverless environment.